astralord/astralord.github.io/_posts/2022-03-12-visual-guide-to-statistics-part-iii-asymptotic-properties-of-estimators.md

 	0 & 2\sigma^4 / n
 	\end{pmatrix} $$

-and $g_n$ is not effective, but asymptotically effective.
+and $g_n$ is not efficient, but asymptotically efficient.

 ### Maximum-likelihood estimators